 Chris Pollard became Duke University's 25th head baseball coach in June of 2012, taking over the reins of the Blue Devil program after successful stints at Pfeiffer University and Appalachian State University.

-Assistant coach Josh Jordan joined the Duke baseball program in June of 2012 and begins his third season with the Blue Devils in 2015.
+Josh Jordan joined the Duke baseball program in June of 2012 and was promoted to Associate Head Coach in July of 2015.
+He begins his fourth season with the Blue Devils in 2015-16.

 Jordan serves as the program's recruiting coordinator while also working with the Blue Devil catchers and outfielders.
-In addition, he teaches both hitting and base running and serves as the team's first base coach.
+In addition, he teaches both hitting and base running.

-As the program's recruiting coordinator, Jordan has helped bring in top-level talent during his first two years in Durham.
-Duke's 2014 13-player recruiting class was ranked No. 16 in the nation according to Perfect Game.
-Two of those players - current freshmen Justin Bellinger and Chris McGrath -were selected in the 2014 Major League Baseball Draft.
+As the program's recruiting coordinator, Jordan has helped bring in top-level talent during his first three years in Durham.
+Duke's 13-player recruiting class in 2014 was ranked No. 16 in the nation according to Perfect Game.
+Two of those players - current sophomores Justin Bellinger and Chris McGrath -were selected in the 2014 Major League Baseball Draft.
+The Blue Devils' 2015 class is also highly-touted and features eight players ranked among Perfect Game's top 500 prospects in the country.

-Assistant coach Andrew See became a member of the Duke baseball staff in 2012 and enters his third season with the Blue Devils in 2015.
-See serves as the team's pitching coach.
+Assistant coach Pete Maki joined the Duke baseball staff in July of 2015 and enters his first season with the Blue Devils in 2015-16, serving as the team's pitching coach.

 Volunteer Assistant Coach